witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 ### Configure the upstream branch

 First, run the following command to see the details of the remote repositories.
+Move to the git project directory and list the remote repositories.
+You may run a ```git status``` at any time while working with git.

+    $ cd [repo_name]
     $ git remote -v

 The verbose ```-v``` option displays the details in addition to the names of the remotes.